 Some of these markets are indoor, other outdoor, but all of them are full of assorted goods of all ages and origins.
-All in all, antiques and vintage enthusiasts strolling the Marché aux Puces de Paris / Saint-Ouen, can hunt for classic antiques or high-end goods such as restored furniture, paintings, bronzes, art or tapestries, mirrors, lamps, dishes … but also old records, prints, vintage toys, books, photographs and other unusual objects.
+All in all, antiques and vintage enthusiasts strolling the Marché aux Puces de Clignancourt, can hunt for classic antiques or high-end goods such as restored furniture, paintings, bronzes, art or tapestries, mirrors, lamps, dishes … but also old records, prints, vintage toys, books, photographs, and other unusual objects.

-Visitors who wish to discover the Marché aux Puces de Paris / Saint-Ouen into more details, should know that tours are provided by the Tourist Office of Saint-Ouen throughout the year.
-An audio tour in French can also be booked at the tourist office (group tour are also possible upon request).
+Visitors who wish to discover the Marché aux Puces de Paris Clignancourt into more detail should know that tours are provided by the Tourist Office of Saint-Ouen throughout the year.
+An audio tour in French can also be booked at the tourist office (group tours are also possible upon request).

 We strive to keep our listings accurate, but it can happen that things change without our knowledge (rather rarely).
 You can help us keep this review up to date by reporting any information you think is inaccurate.